taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 -   It's sender account has no contract code deployed and (rule#4 in Ethereum yellow paper), and;
 -   It's sender account balance contains _at least_ the cost required in up-front payment (rule#6 in Ethereum yellow paper).

 Because checking if a transaction is indeed qualified can only be done by the Taiko L2 node using its knowledge of the L2 world-state, the L1 rollup contract treats qualified and unqualified transactions equally.
-In the case of all transactions in the txList are unqualfied, the L2 node will yield a empty but valid block. zkEVM shall generate a valid proof regardless.
+In the case that all transactions in the txList are unqualfied, the L2 node will yield an empty but valid block.
+Hence zkEVM shall generate a valid proof regardless.

 ### Handing of Unqualified Transactions on L2